 - Stainless steel, including fragments from processing equipment

-Most food-grade industrial metal detectors operate using a balanced coil system.
+Most food-grade metal detectors operate using a balanced coil system.
 The search head contains three coils arranged in a precise configuration.
 The center coil acts as the transmitter, while the two outer coils act as receivers.

 For packaged or unpackaged products moving on a conveyor, conveyor metal detectors are commonly used.
 For products moving through enclosed pipework or pumped systems, inline metal detectors may be more suitable.